MalikTeng/MorphiNetV2/README.md

 1. For new CMR data, use `data_preprocessing.py`.
 Follow the instructions in the script to produce `.seq.nrrd` files from `.dcm` data.

+    _If you have image & segmentation mask for your data, you may check if your data is in the same orientation as required using the Jupyter Notebook `orientation.ipynb`._

+    __Please be noted that ensuring your data is in the same orientation is crucial for the network to learn the correct features.__

 2. Create a data list JSON file:
 ```
 $ python utils/create_datalist.py \